Trail runner with broken leg rescued after crawling 10 hours in remote area of Olympic Peninsula

 A long-distance trail runner who broke his leg while traversing a remote Olympic Peninsula trail crawled toward help for 10 hours on increasingly torn-up knees.

-From a bed at Harborview Medical Center in Seattle, Joseph Oldendorf told KIRO 7 he crawled for nearly seven hours in below-freezing temperatures to get to a place where his cellphone had service and then crawled several more hours until rescuers arrived.
+From a bed at Harborview Medical Center in Seattle, Joseph Oldendorf told KIRO-TV he crawled for nearly seven hours in below-freezing temperatures to get to a place where his cellphone had service and then crawled several more hours until rescuers arrived.

-“I had to crawl on all fours, and my knees — it’s a rocky, snowy, dirty, wet trail, and after a while, my knees were just raw,” Oldendorf, 26, told the television station.
+“I had to crawl on all fours, and my knees — it’s a rocky, snowy, dirty, wet trail, and after a while, my knees were just raw,” Oldendorf, 26, told the TV station.
 “So, I had the idea to put my shoes over them so I would at least have some traction and a little bit of protection, but they’re still really messed up.”

 Oldendorf said he was about 12 miles into a 20-mile run on Duckabush Trail at about 5:45 p.m.
 Friday when, as he ran back toward the trailhead, he slipped on ice.
 The fall broke his leg near his ankle, and he saw his foot flopping at a weird angle.